 Check for group and age-related savings

-Children under four can travel for free on Eurostar trains, if they don't need their own seat.
+Children under four can travel for free on Eurostar trains, provided they don't need their own seat.

-Plus, there are also discounted prices for under 12s, youths, seniors and groups.
+Plus, there are discounted prices for under 12s, youths, and groups.

 Use cashback websites and credit cards